katursis/samp-ptl/README.md

 ## Main features
 * Safe C++ AMX API with errors handling
-* Pool of scripts (gamemode at the end)
+* Queue of AMX scripts (gamemode at the end)
 * Easy executing the callbacks (publics) with optional caching
 * Easy registration of natives: auto-conversion parameters from cell type to common C++ types.
-You may also define your own conversions
+You may also define your own conversions by extending Script::NativeParam struct
 * Logging
-* Checking for a version match between the plugin and scripts
+* Optional checking for a version match between the plugin and scripts

 ## Example